-Cambridge Primary is currently offered at Gulf Trace Elementary School, Hudson Primary Academy, San Antonio Elementary, and Sunray Elementary School.
+Cambridge Primary is currently offered at Gulf Trace Elementary School, Hudson Primary Academy (K-3), Hudson Academy (4-5), San Antonio Elementary, and Sunray Elementary School.
 Cambridge Primary utilizes an international curriculum that affords the opportunity for enrichment as well as experiences that create global minded citizens.
-Students from outside of these school zones who would like to access these schools will use the Pasco Pathways School Choice Application process.
+Students from outside of these schools’ boundaries zones who would like to access these schools will use the Pasco Pathways School Choice Application process.

 American universities have responded enthusiastically to AICE.
 The Florida Legislature has identified AICE as a graduation option and acceleration mechanism through which students can be awarded up to 45 hours of college credit at all public universities and colleges in Florida.
-Students earning the AICE Diploma qualify for the maximum Florida Academic Scholars tuition scholarship (with the completion of the required number of community service hours) and are not required to meet the minimum GPA and SAT/ACT testing scores.
+Students earning the AICE Diploma qualify for the full Bright Futures scholarship known as Florida Academic Scholars tuition scholarship (with the completion of the required number of community service hours) and are not required to meet the minimum GPA and SAT/ACT testing scores.

 All students interested must apply to be a part of the Lower Secondary or AICE Diploma Programme utilizing the Pasco Pathways School Choice Application.
 Student applications will be reviewed to ensure the application meets eligibility criteria including: advanced or accelerated course completion as applicable to the grade level applying, above average grades in courses completed, and proficiency on the ELA and Math district and/or state assessments.
 Specific criteria will be outlined in the Pasco Pathways School Choice application for each program.
 Preferences established in the Controlled Open Enrollment Plan will be followed when the number of eligible applicants exceeds the number of seats open.
 Students residing in district will be given preference, followed by students outside the district.
 Applicants are randomized and seats are filled by the number of open opportunities designated during the seat setting process.
 Students not placed during the lottery process will be placed on a randomized waitlist.